Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ## Mastery Properties

-Each weapon now has a Mastery property, as shown in the weapon tables.
-That property is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
+Each weapon has a mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
+The properties are defined below.

 If a game feature lets you replace a weapon's Mastery property with another one, that weapon must meet any prerequisite specified for the new property.